bobby060/pg-autohint/design_doc.md

 The optimizer doesn't actually use plan2ast right now, but it serves as an important proof of concept for our future physical plan to SQL adapter work.

-## Glossary (Optional)

->If you are introducing new concepts or giving unintuitive names to components, write them down here.

 ## Architectural Design
->Explain the input and output of the component, describe interactions and breakdown the smaller components if any.
-Include diagrams if appropriate.

-TODO: put this into a graph
 - Connector: Connects to a postgres DB and retreives query plan (either with EXPLAIN or EXPLAIN ANALYZE) as JSON
 - Postgres Plan (`postgresplan.rs`): Serialize postgres plan to a struct representation of Postgres Plan `PlanNode`
 - Optimizer (`optimize.rs`): Applies a list of `Rule` to a `PlanNode` and outputs the list of hints prepended to original sql
 - Rule (`rule.rs`, `rules/`): Extensible rules that visits the `PlanNode` tree and produce hints.
 Each rule implements the `Rule` trait and defines a `apply` method that takes a `PlanNode` and returns produced hints.
-Rules can be categorized into:
-  - **TODO**: *Access Method Rules*: Modify scan nodes to suggest specific index or sequential scans.
-  - *Join Algorithm Rules*: Suggest join strategies like nested loop, hash join, or merge join based on conditions.
-  - **TODO**: *Join Order Rule*: Reorder joins to optimize query execution based on estimated costs.
+Two rules are fully implemented, one is partially implemented
+  1. NLJ to Hash Join: Identifies Nested Loop Joins whose estimated cardinality is off by a large factor from actual cardinality and converts to Hash Joins
+  2. Cardinality injection.
+Injects the actual cardinality of joins back into the plan after analyzing
+  3. Index selection (partially implemented).
+Tries to fix the case where an ORDER BY causes postgres to pick the wrong index.
+Currently only works on single indexes.
+Still in progress.
 - Plan2ast ('`plan2ast.rs`): Converter that takes a `PlanRoot` as input and outputs the equivalent Datafusion Abstract Syntax Tree that converts to SQL query (incomplete and proof of concept)
     - Supports visiting and cleaning the tree of `PlanNode` to exclude nodes that are not needed for rel2sql convertsion, e.g. `Gather`, `Hash`
     - Supports visiting the following types of `PlanNode` and converting them to a corresponding datafusion ast nodes